Peter Salem

-Peter Salem (October 1, 1750 - August 16, 1816) was an African-American from Massachusetts who served as a U.S. soldier in the American Revolutionary War.
-Born into slavery in Framingham, he was freed by a later master, Major Lawson Buckminster, to serve in the local militia.
-He then enlisted in the Continental Army, serving for nearly five years during the war.
-Afterwards, he married and worked as a cane weaver.
-A monument was erected to him in the late 19th century at his grave in Framingham.
+Private Peter Salem (October 1, 1750 – August 16, 1816) was an American soldier who served in the Continental Army during the American Revolutionary War.
+Born into slavery in Framingham, Massachusetts, he was manumitted by one of his enslavers, Major Lawson Buckminster, to serve in the Massachusetts Militia.
+At the Battle of Bunker Hill, Salem was recorded as fatally wounding British Major John Pitcairn.
+He subsequently enlisted in the Continental Army and served for five years, seeing action at the Battles of Saratoga and Battle of Stony Point.
+Following the end of his military service in 1780, Salem married and worked as a cane weaver before dying in Framingham.
+A monument was erected to him in the late 19th century at his grave.

 Early life

-Peter Salem was born on October 1, 1750, to an enslaved mother in Framingham, Province of Massachusetts Bay.
+Salem was born on October 1, 1750, to an enslaved mother in Framingham, Province of Massachusetts Bay.
 His enslaver was Jeremiah Belknap, who later sold him to Major Lawson Buckminster.
 When Buckminster became a major in the Continental Army, he emancipated Salem in 1775 so he could enlist in the Massachusetts militia in what soon became the Revolutionary War.

 Salem's last name may have been given to him by his original enslaver Belknap, who may have chosen the name after Salem, Massachusetts, where he once lived.
 His last name may also be derived from the Arabic word "salaam", meaning peace.

 Military service

-Salem took part in the war's first battles at Concord on April 19, 1775.
+Salem took part in the war's first engagement at the Battles of Lexington and Concord on April 19, 1775.
 He is on the roll of Captain Simon Edgell's militia company from Framingham as having served four days from April 19, 1775.
 On April 24, he enlisted in Captain Drury's company of Colonel John Nixon's 6th Massachusetts Regiment.

 Battle of Bunker Hill

+John Pitcairn (right) falling into his son's arms after being fatally wounded at the Battle of Bunker Hill.
+Salem is traditionally identified as the Black man on the far right.

 Salem, another hero of this event, fought with his company in the Battle of Bunker Hill.
-According to Samuel Swett, who chronicled the battle, Salem had mortally wounded Royal Marines officer John Pitcairn who died from a musket shot.
+According to Samuel Swett, who chronicled the battle, Salem had mortally wounded British Major John Pitcairn who died from a musket shot.
 This has been disputed.
 About a dozen other free African Americans took part in the battle, including Phillip Abbot of Andover MassKIA, Barzillai Lew, Salem Poor, Titus Coburn, Alexander Ames, Cato Howe, and Seymour Burr.